hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 I have decided to systematically review all the details of deep learning, and organize all important concepts together.

-## Data Preprocessing Methods
+## Data Preprocessing Methods 😱

 ## Layers & Dimensions 😱😱
-### Hidden Units
+### Hidden Layers
-* Having more hidden units, also means having higher dimensional space representaton, will allow you to learn more complex representation.
+* Having more hidden layers, also means having higher dimensional space representaton, will allow you to learn more complex representation.
   * Imagine this allows you to cut an image into smaller pieces for learning.
   * The drawback is more computationally expensive, and you might be learning unnecessary patterns which could even lead to overfitting.
+* When there are N classes to predict, the dimensions of all the hidden layers better > N, otherwise the information loss will lead to overfitting

 ### Activation Functions
+#### `softmax`
+* When it's used in the last layer, usually for N multi-class probability output, the last layer will have N nodes (N > 2)
+* The sum of N classes probabilities is 1

+#### `Sigmoid`
+* When it's used in the last layer, usually for 2 class probability output, the last layer will have 1 node
+* The sum of 2 classes probability is 1

 ### Output Layer